 Semi-Naked Cake With White Chocolate Drizzle

 Don't be afraid to switch up the design for each tier of your naked cake.
-Opt to include one semi-naked tier, along with one fully frosted, for a contrasted look.
-And with a drizzle on top, complete with berries and greenery, this completed look is absolutely gorgeous.
+Opt to include one semi-naked tier, along with one fully frosted for a contrasted look.
+With a drizzle on top, complete with berries and greenery, this look is truly show-stopping.